Goals and Outcomes

-Through research and statistical analysis, VSU has developed a retention formula that identifies the top five factors that can have a positive influence on retaining students from their freshman to sophomore year.
-This formula and research has been integrated into the student sign-on portal, and the research is now guiding several strategies for outcome 1.3.
+Through research and statistical analysis, VSU developed a retention formula that identifies the top five factors that can have a positive influence on retaining students from their freshman to sophomore year.
+This formula and research have been integrated into the student sign-on portal, and the research has guided several strategies for outcome 1.3.

 Completed Spring 2019